brandon-m-wang/cs198-75/src/web-hw/hw3.md

   - type: ps
     paragraph: Now, you'll be working under a function called
       <mark><code>getCaptions</code></mark>.
 This function takes in a
-      predictions object (which you may have noticed
+      predictions array object (which you may have noticed
       <mark><code>obj</code></mark> being passed into it in the previous
       function earlier), and will process each prediction by generating a relevant sentence for the caption along with some decorative things like hashtags and emojis if available.
+  - type: ps
+    paragraph: "A neat array method that you can utilize to iterate through each element in the array is <mark><code>Array.forEach</code></mark>.
+This method takes in a function as a parameter which defines what to do for each element.
+Pretty intuitive. "
+  - type: cbs
+    codeblock:
+      code: |-
+        predictions.forEach(async (prediction) => {

+        })
+      lang: javascript
 ---